StreetScout

 Where is Charters Towers City?

-Charters Towers City is a suburb of Queensland, Australia.
+Charters Towers City is a suburb of Queensland, Australia, in the Charters Towers local government area.

 What is the population of Charters Towers City?